More testing needed for genetic cancer risk as too many women ‘missed,’ experts say

 Researchers examined data on 2,500 womb cancer patients across the UK and Ireland between 2022 and 2023.

-They found that 91% of tumours were tested for markers of Lynch syndrome, but the test results were not routinely communicated to the wider clinical team.
+They found that 91 per cent of tumours were tested for markers of Lynch syndrome, but the test results were not routinely communicated to the wider clinical team.

 This means that follow-up genetic counselling and blood tests were not always arranged.

-Of the 181 participants eligible for genetic counselling, just under two-thirds (64%) were referred for appointments, according to the study, which has been published in the journal BMJ Oncology.
+Of the 181 participants eligible for genetic counselling, just under two-thirds (64 per cent) were referred for appointments, according to the study, which has been published in the journal BMJ Oncology.

-Researchers said those who were referred faced long waits, resulting in high dropout rates, meaning only 48% of those eligible went on to get the test.
+Researchers said those who were referred faced long waits, resulting in high dropout rates, meaning only 48 per cent of those eligible went on to get the test.

 Experts from the university said gaps in testing mean some womb cancer patients with Lynch syndrome go undetected.